Historical Imagery

 One of the more interesting projects I developed with my colleagues was orthorectifying scans from SSURGO soil atlases.
 In the image below, I overlaid the merged and orthorectified soil lines onto 2024 NAIP imagery (top right) fading into the historical imagery, and draped it all on a 3DEP DEM.

-The video below is a SFM point cloud produced from high resolution historical aerial imagery.
+The video below is a Structure from Motion (SFM) point cloud produced from high resolution historical aerial imagery.
 I brought the colorized point cloud into Blender and animated a fly through of the scene.
 Look closely to see if you can see the crane, oil rig, or airplane.
 Note: I had to decrease the resolution and length of the video dramatically to host it on the site.
 Feel free to contact me if you want to see the full resolution version.